bmrf/tron/README.md

 2. **SMART check**: Dump the SMART status of all hard disks in the system, then display an alert if any drive reports one of the following status codes: `Error`,`Degraded`,`Unknown`,`PredFail`,`Service`,`Stressed`,`NonRecover`

-3. **Create System Restore point**: Tron creates a system restore snapshot before beginning operations.
+3. **Create System Restore point**: Create a system restore snapshot before beginning operations.
 Windows Vista and up only, and client OS's only (not supported on Server OS's)

 4. **[Rkill](http://www.bleepingcomputer.com/download/rkill/)**: Rkill is an anti-malware prep tool; it looks for and kills a number of known malware that interfere with removal tools.
 Rkill will NOT kill any process listed in `\resources\stage_0_prep\rkill\rkill_process_whitelist.txt`